RoaringBitmap/CRoaring/README.md

 of the latest hardware.
 Roaring bitmaps are already available on a variety of platform through Java, Go, Rust... implementations.
 CRoaring is a library that seeks to achieve superior performance by staying close to the latest hardware.

-(c) 2016 The CRoaring authors.
+(c) 2016-2017 The CRoaring authors.

 # Requirements

 - The library should build on a  Linux-like operating system (including MacOS).
-- We also support Microsoft Visual studio, see https://github.com/mrboojum/CRoaring4VS .
+- We also support Microsoft Visual studio.
 - Though most reasonable processors should be supported, we expect a recent Intel processor: Haswell (2013) or better but support all x64/x86 processors.
-The library should build without problem on ARM processors.
+The library builds without problem on ARM processors.
 - Recent C compiler supporting the C11 standard (GCC 4.8 or better or clang), there is also an optional C++ class that requires a C++ compiler
 - CMake (to contribute to the project, users can rely on amalgamation/unity builds)
 - clang-format (optional)